QUICK ANSWER

 Arashi Beach is a long stretch of soft, white sand and is usually a featured beach by many travel magazines and guides.
 Close to the beach, there’s not much to see, the bottom is sandy and, at best, you get to see a couple of Damselfish, so be sure to enter the water at the right edge of the beach and swim out a little until you start seeing the patches and bommies of soft and hard coral rising from the flat sand.
 At this point, keep an eye out for reef squid, which usually hang around these areas.

-Besides it being a very well-rounded snorkeling site, probably the best part of Arashi Beach is the number of amenities at the beach itself.
+Besides it being a very well-rounded snorkeling in Aruba site, probably the best part of Arashi Beach is the number of amenities at the beach itself.
 Unlike other more remote sites, Arashi Beach has several bars, restaurants, and equipment rental shacks on the beach, making a perfect spot to spend the day with the whole family.

 DIFFICULTY